jono-rams/surround-to-eac3/README.md

 * **No files processed / "Skipping 'filename': No audio streams in the desired languages... meet criteria..."**:

+  * This is expected if files don't meet the criteria.
+Check the log message:

+    * **"Output file already exists.":** This is the default behavior.
+The script will not re-process a file if the output (`filename_eac3.mkv`) is already present.
+Use `--force-reprocess` if you want to overwrite it.

-  * This is expected behavior if the files scanned do not contain any audio tracks in the target languages that require transcoding to E-AC3.
-This message reflects the default languages (`eng,jpn`) or the ones you specified with `--langs`.
-Use `--dry-run` to confirm the logic without waiting for processing.
+    * **"No audio streams... meet criteria":** This means no audio tracks in the target languages require transcoding to E-AC3.
+This reflects the default languages (`eng,jpn`) or the ones you specified with `--langs`.

 * **Permission Errors:**